exxeleron/enterprise-components/tutorial/Lesson05/README.md

 ## Enterprise Components security model

 Enterprise Components can be setup to allow only specific users in the system (_authentication_).
-Those users can granted access only to specific resources (_authorization_).
+Those users can be granted access only to specific resources (_authorization_).

 ### Authentication